e-lisa/nitro-5-fanspeed-hack/README.md

+# Legal disclaimer

+This script has NO WARRANTY and is to be USED AT YOUR OWN RISK

 # What is this?

 This is a quick and dirty hack for the "Acer Nitro 5" to enable temperature based fan-speed control